Swift-AI/Swift-AI/README.md

 Swift AI is a high-performance machine learning library written entirely in Swift.
 We currently support macOS, iOS and tvOS, with support for more platforms coming soon!

-## Update 4/4/17
-I'm in the process of bringing some major updates to Swift AI, but in the meantime you might find some inconsistencies in this documentation.
-I appreciate all your help and patience!
-If you'd like to help make these changes possible, consider making a [donation](https://github.com/Swift-AI/Swift-AI#help-us-grow).

 ## Features
 Swift AI includes a set of common tools used for machine learning and artificial intelligence.
 These tools are designed to be flexible, powerful and suitable for a wide range of applications.